josworks27/josworks27.github.io/_posts/2019-09-17-Nomad Coders_유튜브 클론코딩(2).md

 * npm install @babel/core
 * npm install nodemon -D
 **nodemon 이란?**
- :nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+: nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.